manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 As you may have noticed so far, we are following a repeating structure for the content of this chapter.

-We have outlined 9 different **scenarios** for creating components in React, like this section **Wireframe to React (Sw)**.
+We have outlined nine different **scenarios** for creating components in React, like this section **Wireframe to React (Sw)**.
 We are also indicating a unique **symbol** (Sw) to identify the scenario, normally following the first character from high level workflow **(S)tart Component Design** and second letter from scenario name like **(w)orkflow** in this case.